-- Height: Height of structures would not exceed 35 feet measured from preconstruction natural grade to the highest point of the structure.
-Two story structures would be limited to 26 feet from preconstruction natural grade to the highest point of the structure.
+- Height: Height of structures would not exceed 37 feet measured from preconstruction natural grade or finished grade, which ever is higher, to the highest point of the structure.
+Two story structures would be limited to 28 feet from preconstruction natural grade or finished grade, which ever is higher, to the highest point of the structure.
 All exceptions as specified in County Code Chapter13.10.510(d)(2) or successor ordinance would apply. - Number of Stories: A maximum of three (3) stories as defined by the County Code exclusive of subsurface parking would be allowed.
 (Three stories would be allowed except in those areas restricted to two stories due to potential impacts to community character.)